larson-group/clubb_release/Readme.txt

   Method and Model Description'' Golaz, et al. (2002) JAS, Vol. 59, pp. 3540--3551.

-See also the hoc_v2.2_tuner/doc/hoc_eqns.pdf file in the CVS repository for finer details on how the discretization was done.
+See also the ./doc/hoc_eqns.pdf file in the svn repository for finer details on how the discretization was done.

+The standalone code runs a particular case (e.g. BOMEX) and outputs statisistical data in either GrADS or netCDF format.

-The tuner code tunes certain parameters in a one-dimensional boundary layer cloud parameterization (``hoc''), to best fit large-eddy simulation output.
+The tuner code tunes certain parameters in a one-dimensional boundary layer cloud parameterization (``CLUBB''), to best fit large-eddy simulation output.
 The optimization technique is the downhill-simplex method of Needler and Mead, as implemented in _Numerical Recipes In Fortran 90_ (amoeba.f90).
-The parameterization is called as a subroutine ( hoc_model() ) with parameter values as input.
+The parameterization is called as a subroutine ( run_clubb() ) with parameter values as input.

 The code is highly flexible.
 One can vary the cases (bomex, fire, arm, or